Effective One To One Math Teaching: What We’ve Learned From Delivering One Million Online Lessons

 With tens of thousands of students completing our lessons every week, and every lesson recorded for safeguarding purposes, we’re lucky to have a wealth of data to work with.

-Every month, we analyze our lessons with certain metrics, such as time spent on a lesson, student and tutor feedback and which questions are being answered incorrectly most often.
+Every month, we analyze our lessons with certain metrics, such as time spent on a lesson and student feedback and which questions are being answered incorrectly most often.

 From there, we conduct a qualitative dive into whether these are the result of a wider issue.
-We’re constantly looking at data to determine which lesson objectives students are taking longer to complete, feeding this back into our tutor training and curriculum design to improve our lessons.
+We’re constantly looking at data to determine which lesson objectives students are taking longer to complete, feeding this back into our curriculum design to improve our lessons.

 For example, when we noticed that one of our long division lessons appeared to be particularly challenging for students – no matter their prior attainment – and we were able to dive into the data to see how we could improve the lesson.